Netflix/metaflow-docs/docs/production/event-triggering/project-events.md

 ```

 Thanks to `@project`, the flows are deployed with a special name that includes a
 branch prefix.
+By default,
-By default, [each user gets their own prefix]
+[each user gets their own
-(/production/coordinating-larger-metaflow-projects#single-flow-multiple-developers),
+prefix](/production/coordinating-larger-metaflow-projects#single-flow-multiple-developers),
 so you should the output of the `start` step of `FirstProjectFlow` should look
 like: